FIG-Bioinfo/FIG-Bioinformatics-Course/1_Representative-Genomes/1.1_Tab-Separated-Value_TSV_Files/TSV-Exercise-1_Learning-to-use-Grimoire.md

 (Such "made-up" answers are often called "hallucinations".)
-It's worth noting that ChatGPT will become considerably more cautious in its answers and less likely to "hallucinate" if you simply begin each session by saying "Please answer all questions accurately, and if you don't know the answer, please say `I don't know' instead of making something up".
+It's worth noting that ChatGPT will become considerably more cautious in its answers and less likely to "hallucinate" if you simply begin each session by saying "Please answer all questions accurately, and if you don't know the answer, please say 'I don't know' instead of making something up".

 Thus, you should be cautious about assuming that what ChatGPT variants tell you is always "100% accurate", and you should "fact-check" claims that it makes that are "mission-critical" or that seem implausible to you, particularly with regard to non-programming or non-science-related issues that are outside of Grimoire's